-The information contained herein has been obtained from various reliable sources.
-Management & Entrepreneurship and Professional Skills Council (MEPSC) disclaims all warranties to the accuracy, completeness or adequacy of such information.
-Management & Entrepreneurship and Professional Skills Council shall have no liability for errors, omissions, or inadequacies, in the information contained herein, or for interpretations thereof.
+The information contained herein has been obtained from sources reliable to Management, Entrepreneurship and Professional Skills Council (MEPSC) disclaims all warranties to the accuracy, completeness or adequacy of such information.
+Management, Entrepreneurship and Professional Skills Council (MEPSC) shall have no liability for errors, omissions, or inadequacies, in the information contained herein, or for interpretations thereof.
 Every effort has been made to trace the owners of the copyright material included in the book.
 The publishers would be grateful for any omissions brought to their notice for acknowledgements in future editions of the book.
-No entity in Management & Entrepreneurship and Professional Skills Council shall be responsible for any loss whatsoever, sustained by any person who relies on this material.
-All pictures shown are for illustration purpose only.
-The coded boxes in the book called Quick Response Code (QR code) will help to access the e-resources linked to the content.
-These QR codes are generated from links and YouTube video resources available on Internet for knowledge enhancement on the topic and are not created by MEPSC.
-Embedding of the link or QR code in the content should not be assumed endorsement of any kind.
-Management & Entrepreneurship and Professional Skills Council is not responsible for the views expressed or content or reliability of linked videos.
-MEPSC cannot guarantee that these links/QR codes will work all the time as we do not have control over availability of the linked pages.
+No entity in Management, Entrepreneurship and Professional Skills Council (MEPSC) shall be responsible for any loss whatsoever, sustained by any person who relies on this material.
+The material in this publication is copyrighted.
+No parts of this publication may be reproduced, stored or distributed in any form or by any means either on paper or electronic media, unless authorized by the Management, Entrepreneurship and Professional Skills Council (MEPSC).